HMD Motorsports: 2024

 Myles Rowe joined Force Indy/HMD for 2024.
 HMD started 2024 with ten cars in the Indy NXT field.
 Nolan Siegel did not race at Road America due to being needed by IndyCar Series team Juncos Hollinger Racing as a replacement driver, with Kiko Porto taking his place for the weekend.
 Siegel then left the team to compete in the 2024 IndyCar Series for Arrow McLaren.
 Caio Collet won in his rookie season at Mid-Ohio, and later would be series rookie of the year.
 Christian Brooks joined the team starting at Laguna Seca.
 Nolan Allaer ended his season in July to focus on 2025.

 2025

 HMD formed a partnership with USF Pro 2000 based team TJ Speed.
 Hailie Deegan joined HMD for 2025.
+HMD started 2025 with nine cars in the Indy NXT field.
+Sophia Floersch would leave HMD after one race due to sponsorship issues.
+Evagoras Papasavvas, a late addition to HMD for Barber, and in his first NXT race finished second.
+Juan Manuel Correa joined the team starting at Indianapolis, and would finish third at Detroit in his second start for the team.
+Caio Collet would win at Road America and both Laguna Seca races.

+2026

+Due to Indy NXT rule changes, HMD can only field four cars in 2026.
+HMD formed a technical alliance with Cusick Motorsports and strategic alliance with A. J. Foyt Racing, helping each team field two cars.

-IndyCar (2022–2023)
+IndyCar (2022-23, 2026)

+2022-23

 HMD Motorsports partnered with Dale Coyne Racing to run David Malukas in the 2022 and 2023 IndyCar Series.
 The partnership would end after 2023.

+2026

+In April 2026, it was announced that HMD Motorsports would partner with A.J.
+Foyt Racing to field Katherine Legge in the 2026 Indianapolis 500.